-Downcoat or shearling?
+Downcoat or Shearling?

-Many women prefer summer over winter because warm winter coats like shearlings hide all the features they worked for so hard at the gym and in endless hours of running.
+Many women prefer summer over winter because warm winter coats like shearlings and down coats hide all the features they worked for so hard at the gym, and in endless hours of running.
 There is no need to feel uncomfortably cold in a light wool coat that still shows the shape.
 Today there exist tailored downcoats and shearlings.
 Even when you already own a shearling that is straight up and down, you can apply the following tricks to ad some shape without having to spend money at the tailor’s.

 The most effective trick is to fool the eye by making it to look up and down instead of scanning the width.
 Another trick is to re-insert shape or distract the eye from the coat.
 In other words: Create vertical lines!
 Give the illusion to be taller by adding a hat and wearing heels.
 Each inch counts to get the ratio of width to height in your favor. 😉

-I added a long scarf knotted in the front.
-The scarf adds a vertical line.
+I added a long scarf knotted in the front, but outside.
+Doing so, the scarf adds a vertical line.
 Furthermore, I picked a shearling that has vertical darts.
-Both the scarf and the darts provide the illusion that the body is less wide.
+Both the scarf, and the darts provide the illusion that the body is less wide.
 The heels and the fedora add height.
 Thus, the horizontal bulk added by the shearling seems less in comparison to the “height” added in the vertical.
 Consequently, you look slimmer instead of fatter in your shearling.Add height with a hat to look lean in shearling coats. #stylebloggertip Click To Tweet